biotaphy/tutorials/_sphinx_config/tutorial/data_wrangle_occurrence.md

 ### AttributeModifierWrangler

+The AttributeModifierWrangler modifies a newly added or existing attribute, computing the value with the given function.

 * required

   * attribute_name (str): The name of the attribute to modify.
   * attribute_func (Method): A function to generate values for a point.

 ### BoundingBoxFilter

+The BoundingBoxFilter filters out occurrence points if they do not fall within the given
+bounding box.

 * required